shw3512/shw3512.github.io/proj/cpt/jitl-ccna/labs.md

 # Jeremy's IT Lab (JITL) CCNA course labs

+Goals of this project:

+- Translate all labs from Jeremy's CCNA course from `.pkt` activites to graded `.pka` labs.
+    - Students often like to check their work, and ideally confirm that they're configuring devices correctly in real time (immediate feedback).
+The "Percent completion" feature of `.pka` files allows this.
+- In the instructions for each lab, add questions and answers on key concepts that arise.

+Remark.
+I used Jeremy's course and labs in my CCNA studies.
+I found them to be excellent, both for general learning and for specific exam preparation, and I highly recommend them to anyone preparing for the CCNA exam or just looking to learn about computer networking.
+Jeremy makes his course available free of charge on YouTube, and his labs freely available upon request.
+Note that the videos on YouTube include intermittent advertisements.
+Personally, I find such interruptions distracting and disruptive.
+If you are like me in that regard, and you can afford to do so, then I recommend that you purchase access to ad-free versions of the same videos, either from [Udemy](https://www.udemy.com/course/ccna-jitl/) (the course goes on sale from time to time for around 10 USD) or from [Jeremy's JITL site on Teachable](https://courses.jeremysitlab.com/p/ccna) (where course access costs 69 USD).

+Table.
+Labs.
+In the "Lab files" column, `pka` links to the graded lab only; `zip` links to a zip file consisting of the `.pka` file, a folder with a `.txt` file of CLI commands for each device to transition it from initial to final configuration, and a `.txt` file of the questions that appear in the lab instructions along with sample answers.

 |  Day | Topic                         | Lab files | SHA-256 of zip file |
 |-----:|:------------------------------|:----------|:--------------------|
 |    1 | Packet Tracer introduction    | [pka](), [zip]() |  |